 The Shimano Spheros SW is a less expensive version of the Shimano Saragosa SW that shares almost all of the same components.

-As is so typical these days especially with the larger manufacturers like Shimano, there are several reels that are so close in terms of specs and components that you ask yourself why would they have that reel.
+As is so typical these days, especially with the larger manufacturers like Shimano, several reels are so close in specs and components that you ask yourself why they would have that reel.

 The simple answer is plain old marketing.
 In the case of the Shimano Saragosa SW vs. the Shimano Spheros SW, I would personally save about 20% and go with the Spheros SW over the Saragosa SW.

-The Shimano Spheros SW is one of the lowest priced fully sealed reels on the market today and other than a few features like a full metal body is so similar to the flagship Shimano Stella SW that I think it deserves to be given a solid 4.5 out of 5 possible stars.
+The Shimano Spheros SW is one of the lowest-priced fully sealed reels on the market today, and other than a few features like a whole metal body, it is so similar to the flagship Shimano Stella SW that I think it deserves to be given a solid 4.5 out of 5 possible stars.

-For the money, the Shimano Spheros SW is probably the best bang for the buck if you are looking for a great reel for surfcasting or offshore fishing that won’t break the bank.
+For the money, the Shimano Spheros SW is probably the best bang for the buck if you are looking for an excellent reel for surfcasting or offshore fishing that won’t break the bank.

 - Pflueger Patriarch Spinning Review - April 3, 2023